atomtigerzoo/postskeleventy/README.md

 Type the `npm run build` command to minify scripts, styles and run Purgecss.

 Feel free to adapt this as you wish!
 Go build some cool stuff and put it on Netlify - seriously it's the future!

+# License

+MIT

+This is a fork from (Skeleventy)[https://github.com/josephdyer/skeleventy], a project from Joseph Dyer.